vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 II.
 163. 18 ff. for other lists of mangala objects.
 Mangala-candikāpūjā- VKK (552-558 ) gives an elaborate

-procedure ; Mangalacandikā is called Lalitakāntā; the mantra (i.e. Lalitā-gāyatri) for her worship is : Nārāyaṇyai vidmahe tvām Candikāyai tu dhimahi i tan-no Lalita kānteti tataḥ paścāt pracodayāt II); worship on 8th and 9th tithis; she may be worshipped on a piece of cloth or as anList of vratas
+procedure ; Mangalacandikā is called Lalitakāntā; the mantra (i.e. Lalitā-gāyatri) for her worship is : Nārāyaṇyai vidmahe tvām Caṇḍikāyai tu dhimahi i tan-no Lalita kānteti tataḥ paścāt pracodayāt II); worship on 8th and 9th tithis; she may be worshipped on a piece of cloth or as anList of vratas

 367

 image or on a jar; whoever worships her on Tuesday secures

 desired objects.
 Vide TT 41 also.
-Mangalacaṇdī—on Tuesday; worship of Candi who was first
+Mangalacaṇdī—on Tuesday; worship of Caṇḍi who was first

 worshipped by Śiva, then by Mars, by king Mangala and by beautiful women on Tuesday and then by all men desiring good fortune; Brahmavaivarta, Prakrti-khaṇḍa 44.
 1-41